 Ms. Webber is currently leading several high-profile class and collective actions, including:

 - Bird, et al. v.
-Barr (D.D.C.): Ms. Webber is leading a high-profile putative class action of women who suffered systemic discrimination on the basis of sex when they were terminated from the Federal Bureau of Investigation’s Basic Training program for new agents and intelligence analysts.
+Barr (D.D.C.): Ms. Webber is leading a putative class action of women who suffered systemic discrimination on the basis of sex when they were terminated from the Federal Bureau of Investigation’s Basic Training program for new agents and intelligence analysts.
+In April 2022, the Court denied the FBI's motion to dismiss.

 - CFHC, et al. v.
-CoreLogic Rental Property Solutions (D. Conn.): Ms. Webber represents the Connecticut Fair Housing Center and Carmen Arroyo in a cutting-edge legal challenge to CoreLogic’s algorithmic background check system which has an allegedly adverse impact on African-American and Latinos seeking tenant housing.
-In 2020, the district court denied CoreLogic’s motion for summary judgement regarding Plaintiffs’ standing and Plaintiffs’ claims of race and national origin discrimination in violation of the Fair Housing Act; the case is now scheduled for trial in March 2022.
+CoreLogic Rental Property Solutions (D. Conn.): Ms. Webber represents the Connecticut Fair Housing Center and Carmen Arroyo in a cutting-edge legal challenge to CoreLogic’s algorithmic background check system which allegedly discriminates against African-Americans and Latinos seeking rental housing in violation of the Fair Housing Act.
 Because of the novel artificial intelligence (AI)-related discrimination claims, the case has been identified as one of Law360’s “3 Real Estate Cases to Watch in 2022.”
+A bench trial was initiated in March 2022.

 - Reynolds et al v.
 Fidelity Investments Institutional Operations Company (M.D.N.C.): Ms. Webber successfully negotiated a settlement of a nationwide FLSA class action involving thousands of employees at Fidelity Investments Institutional Operations Company, Inc. call centers who were not paid overtime for mandatory pre-shift work.
 The court granted final approval to the settlement in January 2020.

 - Ralph Talarico v.
 Public Partnerships, LLC (E.D.
 Pa.): Ms. Webber is leading a conditionally certified collective action of more than 4,900 past and present “direct care” workers, who provide home care for individuals with disabilities, for denied overtime wages.
 The case involves novel joint employer issues.
-In 2020, the Third Circuit reversed and remanded the district court’s order granting PPL’s summary judgement.
+In 2020, the Third Circuit reversed and remanded the district court’s order granting PPL summary judgement.
 In February 2021, the Third Circuit denied PPL’s request for a rehearing, thereby upholding its 2020 ruling and reaffirming Plaintiffs’ successful appeal.